ncgriffin/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+This tutorial is focused on examining network traffic between Azure Virtual Machines using Wireshark.
+It involves creating and configuring VMs, observing various network protocols (ICMP, SSH, DHCP, DNS, RDP), and experimenting with Network Security Groups to manage and secure traffic.
+This project provides hands-on experience in network traffic analysis and the practical application of network security concepts within Azure environments. <br />

 <h2>Environments and Technologies Used</h2>